Tasman starling: Description

 The Norfolk starling was 20 cm long.
 The wing length was 9.8 cm to 10.3 cm, the length of the tail was 6.3 to 6.8 cm, the length of the culmen 1.3 cm and tarsus was 2.5 cm.
 It was generally greyish brown.
 The males were glossy metallic green from head to the throat.
 The back, the rump, the uppertail coverts, the wing coverts, and underparts were grey, but undertail coverts were whitish.
 The bill was black and the eyes orange red.
 The females were coloured similarly but the greenish gloss were slightly duller and a grey throat contrasted with pale brownish flanks.
 The under breast was washed ochraceous.
 The abdomen and the undertail coverts were yellowish white.

 Extinction

 The reasons for its extinction are unclear.
 Competition from introduced European starlings, song thrushes and common blackbirds, overhunting and habitat loss through agricultural clearing might have played important roles.
-Reports in older literature that it was driven to extinction by rats like its relative from Lord Howe Island are incorrect because rats did not become a pest on Norfolk Island until 1940, while the Norfolk starling became extinct in 1923.
+Reports in older literature that it was driven to extinction by rats like its relative from Lord Howe Island are incorrect because rats did not become a pest on Norfolk Island until 1940, while the last living record of a Norfolk starling is from 1923.